Jan. 6 committee approves criminal referrals targeting Trump, urging DOJ to prosecute

 The committee's recommendation that the Justice Department pursue criminal charges against Trump is not binding, and federal prosecutors will ultimately decide whether to take such a step.
 Attorney General Merrick Garland has appointed a special counsel, Jack Smith, to investigate the alleged efforts to interfere with the transfer of power after the 2020 election.
 The Justice Department declined to comment.

-Trump has maintained he did nothing wrong on Jan.
+Trump, who has launched a 2024 presidential bid, has maintained he did nothing wrong on Jan.
 6, and has repeatedly called the committee's investigation a "witch hunt."
+The Trump campaign did not immediately respond to a request for comment.

 Here are the four areas in which the committee says Trump could face criminal charges: